 I am not sure if you’ve heard of Kachava.
 But it’s become huge in the last few years.

 Normally, I’d expect Nutrient dense shakes such as Kachava to taste hideous.
-But that’s what makes this so amazing.
-Kachava tastes exactly like one of my favorite chocolate milk brands in NY.
+But that’s what makes Kachava good in more ways than one.
+It tastes exactly like one of my favorite chocolate milk brands in NY.

 What is Huel?